05 Feb 2018

 “We are investing in continued improvements for our customers but we need those responsible for road infrastructure to match that commitment by freeing up road space to let buses flourish.”

 Stagecoach has made a series of investments to help transform bus travel for customers, including the Stagecoach Bus app which offers journey planning, real-time bus tracking, next stop information and mobile ticketing.
-The company has also introduced contactless payments – along with Apple Pay and Android Pay - across more than half of its UK bus fleet, with the technology on schedule to be introduced across all operating companies this year.
+The company has also introduced contactless payments – along with Apple Pay and Google Pay - across more than half of its UK bus fleet, with the technology on schedule to be introduced across all operating companies this year.